Superphysics Superphysics

 1. Those that do us good even if we regard them as disagreeable.

 Examples are: gymnastics, the care of the sick, the physician’s art, and the various ways of money-making.
-No one chooses them for their own sakes, but only for some reward or result that flows from them.
-Where is justice in these three classes?
+We only choose them for some result that flows from them.
+Where is dharma in these 3 classes?

 Socrates